New Ni no Kuni 2 Trailer Celebrates This Week's Launch

-One of March’s biggest releases is Ni no Kuni II: Revenant Kingdom, and it’s out this week!
+One of March’s biggest releases is Ni no Kuni II: Revenant Kingdom, and it’s out tomorrow!
 Luckily for fans, Bandai Namco just put out new footage from the upcoming role-playing game.
-The new video celebrates the game’s impending launch.
+The new video gives us one final look at its magical world before it releases.

 Check out the launch Ni no Kuni II trailer below: